telerik/blazor-docs/components/pivotgrid/overview.md

 In the simpler case, the PivotGrid supports fixed configuraton of its rows, columns, and measures.
 However, most scenarios and users may require greater flexibility where one can [use the PivotGrid Configurator to change, filter and sort the displayed fields and aggregations]({%slug pivotgrid-configurator%}).

-## Events
+## Templates

-[The PivotGrid exposes a variety of events]({%slug pivotgrid-events%}) that help you react to user actions.
+[The PivotGrid supports templates for its header and data cells]({%slug pivotgrid-templates%}).
+The templates enable you to customize the cell content and appearance.

 ## PivotGrid Parameters

-The tables below list the parameters of all components, which comprise the PivotGrid:
+The tables below list the parameters of [all components, which comprise the PivotGrid](#components):

 * [Grid](#grid-parameters)
     * [Rows, columns and measures](#row-column-and-measure-parameters)